-- Illness (Physician statement required for more than three consecutive days)

-- Recovery from an accident/natural disaster

-- Required court attendance

-- Medical and dental appointments

-- Death in the family

-- Observation or celebration of a bona fide religious holiday

-- Approved school activity

-- Individual Education Program/Alternative Education Program

-- College visitations
+- 1. Illness (Physician statement required for more than 3 consecutive days) - 2.
+Recovery from an accident/natural disaster - 3.
+Required court attendance - 4.
+Medical and dental appointments - 5.
+Death in the family - 6.
+Observation or celebration of a bona fide religious holiday - 7.
+Special Event or Family Occasion any special event or occasion with prior approval by the principal - 8.
+College visitations